Calista

 Nausea

-Nausea is the most common side effect associated with semaglutide.
+Nausea is the most common side effect associated with GLP-1 medications like semaglutide.
 It’s not clear why the medication has this effect on the gut, but it may be related to the way semaglutide slows digestion.
 Fortunately, most people report a reduction in their nausea within a few weeks of taking the drug.

 You can mitigate nausea by avoiding greasy, ultra-processed, and high-sugar foods and drinks.
 You should also listen to your body and stop eating when you feel full.
 If you continue eating past the point of fullness, you could end up feeling nauseous and bloated.
 Remember, your digestive tract slows down while you’re on semaglutide.
 Therefore, you must eat slowly and observe your body’s satiety cues.